pkg install orca

 The package installs both libraries and utilities.
 The translation utility is lou_translate(1).

-The following example demonstrates how to translate the FreeBSD Accessibility Handbook
+The following example demonstrates how to transcribe the text FreeBSD Accessibility Handbook

-in Braille with English Grade 2 translation table and the unicode.dis diplay table.
+into Braille with English Grade 2 translation table and the unicode.dis display table.

 The final output is Braille encoded as Unicode dot patterns.